 What if I don't have Microbiology?

-BHSC 1023 (Introduction to Microbiology) is offered starting in January every year as a classroom-based evening course at the Burnaby campus.
+BHSC 1023 (Introduction to Microbiology) is offered starting every January as a classroom-based evening course at the Burnaby campus.
 Successful completion of this course will satisfy the microbiology entrance requirement for the program.
 For a list of approved courses at other institutions, please see the list of equivalency courses [PDF]Top

 What if I don't have Biostatistics or Statistics?

-Can you tell me more about BCIT BSYS 1001 or the Computer Skills requirement?
+Can you tell me more about BCIT BSYS 1001 or the Computer Skills course?

 Is there a list of approved entrance requirement equivalency courses available at other institutions?